-A Marketplace is attached to NVIDIA Omniverse where objects can be sold and shared through the use of the Omniverse Marketplace.
-Omniverse is announced to become be available as an open-source tool to individual creators https://ephtracy.github.io/
+A Marketplace is attached to NVIDIA Omniverse where objects can be sold and shared using the Omniverse Marketplace.
+Omniverse is announced to become be available as an open-source tool to individual creators.

 5.3 Marketplace

 A Service provider owns or operates a marketplace and processes sales or payments for marketplace sellers.